 Also of interest is that North Little Rock has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of North Little Rock is somewhat higher than in the average US city of 21.84%: 27.57% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, North Little Rock is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.57% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in North Little Rock in 2018 was $26,542, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $106,168 for a family of four.
 However, North Little Rock contains both very wealthy and poor people as well.